-Fatty acids found in fish linked to lower risk of breast cancerJune 28th, 2013 in Cancer /
+Fatty acids found in fish linked to lower risk of breast cancerJune 28, 2013 in Medicine & Health / Cancer

 The results show that each 0.1 g per day or 0.1% energy per day increment of intake of n-3 polyunsaturated fatty acid (n-3 PUFA) derived from fish was associated with a 5% reduction in risk.
 To achieve this risk reduction, intake of oily fish such as salmon, tuna or sardines should be 1-2 portions per person per week.